skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

 1. Importing followers or "followings" of a given user.
 2. Extracting some data from each imported user.

-In the first section, we will crawl our own Github page to import the users we intend to parse.
-Because I personally have just three followers on Github, I'm using my following list, which is about 70 users, as a reference.
+In the first section, we will crawl my own Github page to import the users we intend to parse.
+Because I personally have just three followers on Github, I'm using my following list as a reference, which is about 70 users.
 In the second part, we extract the necessary data from each user on that list.
 So here we go.

 ## 1. Import a List of Users